 The committee has also published two guidance notes:

-Guidance Note 1 - Drafting statements of compatibility
+Guidance Note 1 - Expectations for statements of compatibility (PDF 182KB)

 This sets out the committee's approach to human rights assessments and its requirement for statements of compatibility.